Id Tech: id Tech 2

-id Tech 2 was later updated for the release of Quake II in 1997, with enhancements such as colored lighting and a new MD2 model format.
-This updated version of id Tech 2 is the last id Tech engine to include a software renderer.
+Originally known as the "Quake II engine", it was used to power id Software's Quake II in 1997, with features such as out-of-the-box support for hardware acceleration, enhanced network code, colored lighting, and a new vertex-interpolated MD2 model format. id Tech 2 also features alpha blending, radiosity lightmaps, and a modular architecture for the renderer and game code, both now written in C and compiled to shared libraries.
+The benefits of such are speed and easier debugging at the expense of portability. id Tech 2 is the last id Tech engine to include a software renderer.
 The source code was released on 22 December 2001 under GPL-2.0-or-later.

 id Tech 3

 Originally known as the "Quake III Arena engine", it was used to power id Software's Quake III Arena in 1999.
-The Quake III Arena engine was updated to patch 1.26 and later versions are called "Quake III Team Arena engine" with a new MD4 skeletal model format and huge outdoor areas. id Tech 3 is the first in this series to require an OpenGL-compliant graphics accelerator to run.
+It is the first in this series to require an OpenGL-compliant graphics accelerator to run. id Tech 3 features higher precision vertex animation with the MD3 model format, volumetric fog, spline-based curved surfaces, precomputed form of portals similar to what is in Prey (2006 video game), decals, and material scripts.
+The Quake III Arena engine was updated to patch 1.26 and later versions are called "Quake III Team Arena engine" with a new MD4 skeletal model format and huge outdoor areas.
 The source code was released on 19 August 2005 under GPL-2.0-or-later.

-id Tech 3 was updated with the 2001 release of Return to Castle Wolfenstein, which included a single-player scripting system. id Tech 3 was also used to power the first Call of Duty title in 2003, ultimately spawning the IW engine.
-It was also used for Wolfenstein: Enemy Territory.
+id Tech 3 was updated with the 2001 release of Return to Castle Wolfenstein, which included a single-player scripting system, and the 2003 release of Wolfenstein: Enemy Territory.
 The source code was released on 12 August 2010 under GPL-3.0-or-later.

+It was also licensed by Infinity Ward and modified for the first Call of Duty title in 2003, spawning the IW engine.